Openhab-Nodes/website/content/en/openhab.md

   <tr>
     <td>Rule Modules</td>
     <td>openHAB calls Rule Triggers, Conditions and Actions <b>Rule Modules</b>.
 Those can be added via the Addons system of openHAB.</td>
-    <td>openHAB X also has the same notation of <b>Rule Modules</b>.
+    <td>OHX also has the same notation of <b>Rule Modules</b>.
 Additional Rule Modules cannot be installed as this has been recognised as security flaw.
 An additional rule module would need to run in-process with all other rules and would have the same permissions and access levels as the rule engine service itself.</td>
   </tr>
   <tr>
     <td>State Filter<br></td>